National Park Service of Boston

 The National Park Service of Boston currently has a native mobile app that provides information about the historical sites, available tours, and maps of the park areas, but it does not provide a way for groups of people to plan a visit to the Freedom Trail, especially if those groups only want to visit certain locations, or need to coordinate meeting times amongst each other.

 Working as part of a four-person team, my role was first and foremost to facilitate time management and keep our assets and deliverables organized.
-I also mapped out the existing site’s information architecture, and then altered and polished that architecture by incorporating the features we were building.
+I also mapped out the existing site’s information architecture, and then altered and polished that architecture to incorporate the features we were building.
 Lastly, I created a clickable prototype from the completed visual designs.

 Users want a way to easily book tours with specific specifications, such as tour type, time, length, group size, and cost in advance or same day for one or more people.

-Over the first several days of the project, the researchers looked into the direct (and indirect) "competitors."
-However, the NPS Boston app does not have any tours that require payment, and therefore is not in direct competition with anyone.
-There are competitors, such as an official freedom trail tour, however, it costs money and offers more in-depth information and comprehensive audio tours than the NPS Boston app.
+Over the first several days of the project, the researchers looked into the direct (and indirect) competitors. and discovered that since the NPS Boston app does not have any tours that require payment, it is not in direct competition with anyone.
+There are similar services, such as an official freedom trail tour, however, these cost money and offer more in-depth information and comprehensive audio tours than the NPS Boston app.

 We also looked into the mobile booking aspects for Expedia, Go City Card, GPSmyCity, and AirBnB, in order to garner ideas about the ways people book things to do online.